nnkhalil/PTECFlowSystem/README.md

 A flow system was fabricated to flow media through a custom 3D-printed bubble trap (bubbleTrap.stl), a central commercially availabe channel slide, and into a final 3D-printed media reservoir (mediaReservoir.stl).
 An interlocking tray was laser-cut into corrugated polypropylene and built to house four flow systems in parallel (corrugated_polypropylene_base.svg, corrugated_polypropylene_top_and_middle.svg).

+# Multiphysics Modeling

+Ansys Fluent was used to create a three-dimensional (3D) approximation of the fluid path within a channel slide.
+The fluid path was modelled as an elliptical channel with 0.4 mm height, 5 mm width, and 50 mm length with cylindrical inlets and outlets of diameter 3.5 mm and height 5.8 mm.
+Shear stress was estimated along a centerline at the bottom surface of the channel, where cells would be attached, under a range of simulated volumetric flow rates (0.694-300 µL/min), which correspond to initial velocities of 1.2 x 10-8 and 5.2 x 10-4 m/s for nutritive and physiological flow conditions, respectively, calculated using the flow rate divided by the cross-sectional area.
+These initial flow rates were selected using a guess-and-check approach until shear stress was in the physiological range of 0.3 and 1.2 dyn/cm2.
+Cell media was approximated to have the viscosity and density of water, similar to previous work.
+After setting the initial and boundary conditions, the software solves governing conservation of mass and momentum equations to calculate shear stress.

 # Experimental Methods and Imaging

 Human immortalized proximal tubule epithelial cells (PTECs) were cultured in channel slides and exposed to fluidic shear stress using the flow system for 3 days and subsequently fixed, immunostained, and imaged.
 For each chip, five widefield images were collected on a 60x oil objective with a Nikon Eclipse Ti-S inverted fluorescent microscope.
 Additionally, five confocal z-stacks were collected with a maximum step size of 0.4 µm on a 60x oil objective with a Nikon C2 point-scanning confocal microscope.